 Guiding principles of Coal

-Our committment under the principles - HRCM subscribes to the "Guiding Principles for the Coal Industry" as below, as established by the UK-based World Coal Institute:
+HRCM subscribes to the “Guiding Principles for the Coal Industry” (as below) which were established by the UK-based World Coal Institute:

-- Contribute to the efficient and beneficial transfer of new and advanced clean coal technologies to enhance their global uptake and to assist in meeting the needs of developing countries (recognising their legitimate development aspirations and the low energy efficiency of older thermal plant); and
+- Contribute to the efficient and beneficial transfer of new and advanced clean coal technologies to enhance their global uptake and to assist in meeting the needs of developing countries (recognising their legitimate development aspirations and the low energy efficiency of older thermal plant)

 Health & Safety